samanseifi/pyStaticA/README.md

 ![alt text](https://raw.githubusercontent.com/samanseifi/pyStaticA/master/logo.png "Logo Title Text 1")

-**pyStatic** A is a simple engineering code for analysing any kind of force-displacement data that can be coming from in-_situe_ or in-_silico_ testing of mechanical constructs or materials characterization testings such as tensile, bending, torsion etc where the charachterstic curve has a linear portion with a well defined mudulus followed by a non-linear portion with a yield point defined as the limit of linear portion.
-This type of response is quite common in industrial design such as in aerospace, medical devices etc.
+**pyStatic** is a simple engineering code for analysing any kind of force vs. displacement data that can be coming from in-_situe_ or in-_silico_ testing of mechanical constructs or even from materials characterization testings such as tensile, bending and torsion where the charachterstic curve has a linear portion with a well defined mudulus followed by a non-linear portion with a yield point defined as the limit of linear portion.
+This type of response is quite common in testing single and multi-component constructs such as in aerospace and medical device industry.

-The method for finidng the yield is the offset method with the amount `offset-value` given as an input by the user into the input file.
-The modulus (a.k.a stiffness) is calculated based on two given points hopefully on the linear part of the curve with `x` values of `x-val1` and `x-val2`.
+The method for finidng the yield is the offset method with the value `<offset-value>` given as an input by the user into the input file.
+The modulus (a.k.a stiffness) is calculated based on two given points chosen by the user to be on the linear part of the curve.
+Only the`x` values of are entered as inputs: `<x-val1>` and `<x-val2>`.

 The code takes a text file as an input with multiple lines.
 Each line must have the following format: